onejeuu/sc-file/docs/source/api/index.rst

   .. code-block:: python

-    from scfile.formats.mcsa.decoder import McsaDecoder
+    from scfile import formats

+    # Decode mcsb model, convert to obj and save file
-    with McsaDecoder("model.mcsa") as mcsa:
+    with formats.mcsb.McsbDecoder("model.mcsb") as mcsb:
-      mcsa.to_obj().save("output.obj")
+      mcsb.to_obj().save("output.obj")

 * **For data inspection/modification**: